denoland/deno/docs/tools/debugger.md

 ![Open file_server.ts](../images/debugger3.jpg)

-_There are duplicate entries for each source file - if you look closesly for you'll find duplicate entries for each file; one written regularly and one in italics.
+_Looking closesly you'll find duplicate entries for each file; one written regularly and one in italics.
 The former is compiled source file (so in case of `.ts` files it will be emitted JavaScript source), while the latter is a source map for the file._

 Add a breakpoint in `listenAndServe` method:

 ![Break in file_server.ts](../images/debugger4.jpg)

-As soon as we've added the breakpoint Devtools automatically opened up source map file, which let's us step through the actual source code that includes types.
+As soon as we've added the breakpoint Devtools automatically opened up source map file, which allows us step through the actual source code that includes types.

 Let's send a request and inspect it in Devtools: